About Your Plan

 You are eligible to participate in your plan effective immediately.

 The Internal Revenue Code limits the amount you can contribute in salary reduction dollars each calendar year.
 The federal general limit is $23,000 for 2024.
-If you make Roth contributions, then the general limit and the catch-up limits apply to all salary reduction contributions, whether allocated to pre-tax amounts or after-tax Roth amounts.
-Additional limits on contributions may be applicable for certain "highly compensated employees."

 If you are age 50 or over, the general limit contribution amount may be increased by an additional "catch-up" contribution of $7,500.
 After 2024, the general limit and the catch-up contribution may increase each year in accordance with a cost of living adjustment.
 Elective contributions generally may not exceed 100 percent of your compensation and there is an overall limit on aggregate contributions (including employer and employee contributions) that can be made to your employer's plan.
-If you have questions about these limits, please contact your employer.
+Additional limits on contributions may be applicable for certain "highly compensated employees."

 Additional catch-up contributions under a 403(b) plan may be available for employees who have completed at least 15 years of service with certain eligible employers (e.g., schools, healthcare).
 The additional 403(b) life-time catch-up limit is $15,000, the catch-up amount that can be contributed in any one year may not exceed $3,000, and the catch-up amount for any year further depends on the years of service and the amount of contributions in prior years.
 Elective contributions generally may not exceed 100 percent of your compensation and there is an overall limit on aggregate contributions (including employer and employee contributions) that can be made to your employer's plan.
-If you have questions about these limits, please contact your employer.

 If you have an existing retirement plan account with a prior employer or a traditional IRA, you may be able to roll over all or some of that account into this plan once you enroll.
 Or, if you have a retirement plan account with your current employer that you are no longer contributing to and your plan permits, you may consolidate those assets into this new plan as well.

 Loans are permitted.
 The amount you may borrow is limited by rules under the Internal Revenue Code, your employer's plan, and must be repaid within five years unless used for the purchase of a primary residence.
 All loans will be based on your account balance.
-Please note, these loan limits apply on a combined basis to the highest loan balance in the past year under all retirement accounts with the same employer.
-If you have any questions, please contact your employer.

 Under Internal Revenue Code limitations, the maximum allowable outstanding loan balance is the lesser of 50% of your vested plan account balance or $50,000.
 Your remaining account balance secures your loan.
 Please note, these loan limits apply on a combined basis to the highest loan balance in the past year under all retirement plan accounts with the same employer.
 Your employer's plan may have additional restrictions.
 If you have any questions, please contact your employer.